 As a tenured-again professor at Princeton, I imagine he’ll keep a very low profile.
 Sure he’ll give lectures, and may even be paid to speak, but the spotlight is simply not his style.

 But what if it became his style?
-What if Bernanke, like Friedman before him, began voicing his opinion about policy outside of the monetary spectrum?
+What if Bernanke, like Friedman (similar monetary schools), began voicing his opinion about policy outside of the monetary spectrum?
 What if every-day Bernanke was like the Bernanke we saw in Congressional hearings when he told Sen. Corker, “None Of The Things You’ve Said Is Accurate,” but took those opinions outside of central banking?
 Surely he has them.

 Providing his thoughts on Friedman’s legacy, Noah Smith says that once an economist gets involved in public debates, that’s how he or she will be remembered; publicly at least.
 Your academic work will only be remembered in academia.